soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 Haskell is a **statically typed** programming language.
 That means that every expression has a type, and we check that the types are valid with regards to each other before running the program.
-If we discover that they are not valid, an error message will be printed and the program will not run.
+If we discover that they are not valid, an error message will be printed, and the program will not run.

 An example of a type error would be if we'd pass 3 arguments to a function